-Stories like this have quite naturally led to a certain degree of distrust by guests worried about their privacy in holiday rentals, so it could perhaps be best to put trust in your guests and avoid using cameras on your holiday property altogether.
+Stories like this have naturally led to a certain degree of distrust by guests worried about their privacy in holiday rentals, so it could be best to put trust in your guests and avoid using cameras on your holiday property altogether.

 Do read this guide to using Security Cameras at home

 In most cases, security cameras are used to protect homes without issue.
-This doesn’t mean though that disputes with neighbours don’t happen, as they do fairly often.
+This doesn’t mean that disputes with neighbours don’t happen, as they do fairly often.
 This is why it is important to be hyper-vigilant about your camera use, making sure to follow the guidance about using CCTV at home down to the letter.
-You can read the government’s guidance about domestic CCTV here, but its essential points include:
+You can read the government’s guidance about domestic CCTV here, but its essential points include the following:

-- Thinking carefully about your reasons for getting a CCTV system and perhaps trying other solutions first
+- Think carefully about your reasons for getting a CCTV system and perhaps try other solutions first.

-- Considering the privacy of others when setting up the system, thinking about the position, angle and range of the camera
+- Considering the privacy of others when setting up the system, thinking about the camera's position, angle and range.

 - Informing your neighbours about the new system and perhaps putting a sign up to inform people that you are recording.

-- Checking your system regularly to make sure it still points at the right spot and records the right images
+- Check your system regularly to ensure it still points at the right spot and records the right images.

 - Taking responsibility for the storage and safekeeping footage, not using it for any purpose other than protecting your property and deleting it when no longer needed.

 - Ensuring that your camera system is properly maintained.

 - Provide the police with footage from your camera to be used as evidence if necessary, so ensure that the time and date stamp on your recording is always accurate.

 On a final but crucial note, if your camera records footage that extends outside of your property's boundaries, it is subject to the rules of the Data Protection Act 2018.
 This makes it even more important to ensure that footage is secured, deleted when not used and not sold or shared with any third party.